Archer season 8: Synopsis

 This season resolves the cliffhanger from the previous season, which ended with Archer floating lifeless in a swimming pool after being shot several times.
 It is revealed that Archer survived but has been in a coma for three months, trapped in a 1947 noir-esque Los Angeles.
 It also reveals the fate of Woodhouse (whose original voice actor George Coe died in 2015), the heroin-addicted valet of Archer dying shortly before the season premiere.

 In this season, Archer appears as a freelance detective who seeks to find justice for his murdered partner Woodhouse, leading him into a complex web of crime bosses, espionage, and personal entanglements.
 Malory Archer is "Mother", the owner of the luxury jazz nightclub called "Dreamland" along with a henchman named Zerk and a rival to mobster Len Trexler.
 Detective Figgis (played by Cyril Figgis) is a corrupt Los Angeles police detective who is secretly working for Trexler along with the right-hand enforcer "Dutch" Dylan (played by Barry Dylan).
-Figgis' partner is a female rookie, Detective Poovey (played by Pam Poovey), who is also crooked but still has some sense of honor.
+Figgis' partner is a rookie, Detective Poovey (played by Pam Poovey), who is also crooked but still has some sense of honor.
 Krieger is Dreamland's bartender but secretly carries out experiments with bionics in an underground laboratory.
 Lana is an undercover agent with the Treasury Department investigating Mother who gets a job as the featured lounge singer at Dreamland.
 Charlotte Vandertunt (played by Cheryl Tunt) is a ditzy heiress who wants to escape her "quasi-incestuous family".